rajeshvkothari/oom/Internal/Int_Honolulu.md

   }
   ```

-  Note: While testing if nonrtric get failed then check that whether the ks3 is installed properly or not by running the command on ric and nonrtric VM as follows:
+  Note: While testing if nonrtric model get failed then check that whether the ks3 is installed properly or not by running the command on ric and nonrtric VM as follows:

   ```sh
   $ journalctl -xe
   ```

-  Also, check the registries.yaml whether it contains the validated YAML format or not. if not then validate that content and run the below command:
+  Also, check the registries.yaml whether it contains the validated YAML format or not. if not then validate that content and run the command as follows:
   ```sh
   $ sudo systemctl restart k3s
   ```